Estimates of sub and super solutions of Schr\"odinger equations with very singular potentials: Introduction

-The derivation is based on assumptions (A1), (A2) and two conditions on the behavior of the ground state, (see (B1) and (B2) in section 3).
-In the case that $V$ is positive and $\Gw$ is a $C^2$ domain these conditions are satisfied if there exists $\ga>1/2$ and $C>0$ \sth
+The estimates are sharp and two sided (see Theorem \ref{LVsup} below).
+In this sense the weight $W$ is optimal.
+The derivation is based on assumptions (A1), (A2) and an additional condition on the behavior of the ground state, (see (C1) in section 3).

-Thus our approach \textit{does not require the availability of sharp estimates of the ground state}.